GuideNepalInvestingNEPSERight SharesPersonal Finance

 Right shares vs bonus shares vs cash dividend: which actually builds wealth in NEPSE?

-Bonus and cash dividend hand you something.
-A right share asks you to write a fresh cheque at Rs 100.
-Here's how the three corporate actions differ, and when each builds or destroys wealth on NEPSE.
+Bonus and cash dividends hand you something; a right share asks for a fresh cheque at Rs 100.
+How the three NEPSE corporate actions differ, and when each pays.

 Parjanya ShakyaJestha 2083 BS13 min read